 The CATTM and the CCQ[©] provide measures of the symptomatic impact of COPD but do not categorize patients into symptom severity groups for the purpose of treatment.
-The SGRQ is the most widely documented comprehensive measure; scores < 25 are uncommon in diagnosed COPD patients58 and scores \geq 25 are very uncommon in healthy persons.^{59,60} Therefore, it is recommended that a symptom score equivalent to SGRQ score \geq 25 should be used as the threshold for considering regular treatment for symptoms including breathlessness, particularly since this corresponds to the range of severity seen in patients recruited to the trials that have provided the evidence base for treatment recommendations.
-The equivalent cut-point for the CATTM is 10.61
+The SGRQ is the most widely documented comprehensive measure; scores < 25 are uncommon in diagnosed COPD patients61 and scores \ge 25 are very uncommon in healthy persons.^{62,63} Therefore, it is recommended that a symptom score equivalent to SGRQ score \ge 25 should be used as the threshold for considering regular treatment for symptoms including breathlessness, particularly since this corresponds to the range of severity seen in patients recruited to the trials that have provided the evidence base for treatment recommendations.
+The equivalent cut-point for the CATTM is 10.64